KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-SimpleBackgroundSlideshow by muhammedsaidckr](https://github.com/muhammedsaidckr/MMM-SimpleBackgroundSlideshow)

+1. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-1. Recommendation: The README seems not to have an update section (like `## Update`).
+2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-2. Recommendation: The README seems to have a modules array (Found `modules: [`).
+3. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-3. Recommendation: The README seems to have a config example without a trailing comma.
+4. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-4. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
+5. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-5. Recommendation: There is no CHANGELOG file.
+6. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: There is no dependabot configuration file.
+8. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-SimpleLogo by frdteknikelektro](https://github.com/frdteknikelektro/MMM-SimpleLogo)